ietf-wg-cellar/matroska-specification/chapters.md

 ### ChapterTimeStart
 The timestamp of the start of `Chapter` with nanosecond accuracy, not scaled by TimestampScale.
-For `Simple Chapters` this is the position of the chapter markers in the timeline.
+For `Simple Chapters`, this is the position of the chapter markers in the timeline.

 ### ChapterTimeEnd
 The timestamp of the end of `Chapter` with nanosecond accuracy, not scaled by TimestampScale.